scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Essay.md

 ### Further Instruction

-+ This assignment is concerned with compatibilism and an objection to it, namely, free will requires more than our actions flowing from our character.
++ This assignment is concerned with compatibilism and the main objection to it.
 + Write in very simple English prose.
 + Give vivid, specific details.
-+ Write 400-600 words.
++ Write 500-750 words.
 No more.
 No less.

 ### Plagiarism